CZ32/jamming/README.md

 * Learn how to call 3rd party APIs and handle their responses.
 * Creating and using API Keys and storing as environment variables.
 * Implicit Grant Flow for Client Authentication.
+* Comparing, matching, updating client tokens from url params.
+* Async fetch requests using promises.
-* Obtain song uris and saving them to parent state.
+* Obtain Song URIs from the Spotify API response and saving them to component state.
 * Deploying front-end application using Surge.

 ### Key features